omehta101/omehta101/README.md

 ## Om Mehta

 ### Hi!
 I'm Om.
 I am working towards my Master's degree in finance/math at UChicago.
-I completed my Bachelor's in Quantitative Finance from Stevnens Institute of Technology.
+I completed my Bachelor's in Quantitative Finance from Stevens Institute of Technology.

 Sharing some of my projects here, be that trading comps, projects, or random notebooks I made for club meetings.
 Hope to use this as educational for anybody who wants to learn something.
 Also, some other random facts about me: